baizh0u/HyperManifold/reports/20251019/EN/ETHUSDT_20251019_EN.md

 This report is produced by HyperManifold based on multi-timeframe technicals and macro liquidity assessment, **FOR REFERENCE ONLY, NOT INVESTMENT ADVICE**.
 Analysis Time: 2025-10-19T14:51:03.673000+00:00 ｜ Data Source: binance & ByBit ｜ Periods: Weekly / Daily / 4H

+Documents/Reports/Images/Graphics: **CC BY-NC-ND 4.0**
+**Non-commercial, no derivative works, attribution required**; commercial use without written permission is prohibited, and violators will be held legally liable.

 ---